 Here's Raimondo's synopsis:

 " Clarridge, first head of the Counterterrorism Center set up by Bill Casey under Reagan, who deserves a column all by himself.
 His close relationship with Ledeen dates from his time as chief of station in Rome in the late 1970s.
 Clarridge was indicted for lying to prosecutors during the Iran-Contra imbroglio, but given a presidential pardon.
 His book, A Spy for All Seasons, was the first real "tell-all" book about the Agency.
 During the Reagan administration, he purportedly was the intellectual author of the notorious "Psychological Operations in Guerilla Warfare," a CIA how-to manual instructing the Nicaraguan contras in the fine art of terrorism, including bombings, assassinations, and violence directed at noncombatants.
 It was Clarridge who came up with the bright idea of mining Nicaragua's harbors, which led to the unprecedented condemnation of the U.S. government's actions in the World Court.
 He was reportedly slated to become a top counterterrorism official in the National Security Council, but was nixed.
-He now lives in San Diego, Calif., and pursues a number of business and ideological interests, including Dax Resources Corp., which runs a 24-hour Global Response Center and advertises its facility at kidnap prevention and counterterrorism, noting that "we can also undertake special operations, including technical countermeasures.""
+He now lives in San Diego, Calif., and pursues a number of business and ideological interests, including Dax Resources Corp., which runs a 24-hour Global Response Center and advertises its facility at kidnap prevention and counterterrorism, noting that "we can also undertake special operations, including technical countermeasures.""and this from SourceWatch:

 "Duane R. "Dewey" Clarridge is a former 30+ year employee of the CIA.
 His late in career postings included chief of the Latin American Division (1981-1984), chief of the European Division, and chief of the Counterterrorism Center.
-He retired from the CIA in 1987 after being formally reprimanded for his role in the Iran-Contra affair.""
+He retired from the CIA in 1987 after being formally reprimanded for his role in the Iran-Contra affair.""he was pardoned - but here's a brief description of what he would have been charged with:

 "The investigation of Clarridge focused on his knowledge of and role in both parts of the Iran/contra affair -- the arms-for-hostages trades with Iran and the effort to secure covert foreign funding for the contras after Congress cut off U.S. aid.
 In November 1985, when North became involved in an Israeli effort to ship U.S.-made HAWK missiles to Iran to secure the release of U.S. hostages being held in Lebanon, he turned to Clarridge, then chief of the CIA's European Division, for assistance.
 Clarridge testified extensively about his role in the operation, but steadfastly denied contemporaneous knowledge that the shipment contained weapons.
 Clarridge also testified at length about his efforts to support the contras, but denied soliciting support from third countries or even knowing about discussions of such efforts.
 In both instances, there was strong evidence that Clarridge's testimony was false.